 The Silent Child (Chris Overton; UK)

-Not so much with these two draggy, painfully sincere, agenda-driven dramas, the former based on a true story about Muslim bus passengers protecting Christians from terrorists in Kenya, and the latter based on a true story about a deaf child struggling to connect with her non-deaf family.
-Watu Wote is practically indistinguishable from the murkily topical, quasi-inspirational duds that tend to get nominated for the Best Foreign Film award, and so Benrath may have a long and irrelevant career ahead of her.
-I don’t know the full backstory of The Silent Child, but it was written by star Rachel Fenton, who plays a compassionate social worker fighting against the monstrously obstinate mother of a neglected deaf girl, and the story ends on a note of naked advocacy so strident and personal that it makes the movie feel like an act of revenge.
+Not so much with these two draggy, painfully sincere, agenda-driven dramas.
+The former tells the true story of Muslim bus passengers protecting Christians from terrorists in Kenya.
+Meanwhile, the latter film springs from a true story about a deaf child struggling to connect with her non-deaf family.
+Watu Wote is practically indistinguishable from the murkily topical, quasi-inspirational duds that tend to get nominated for the Best Foreign Film award.
+Therefore, Benrath may have a long and irrelevant career ahead of her.
+I don’t know the full backstory of The Silent Child, but it was written by star Rachel Fenton, who plays a compassionate social worker fighting against the monstrously obstinate mother of a neglected deaf girl.
+The story ends on a note of naked advocacy so strident and personal that it makes the movie feel like an act of revenge.